kstrafe/Cxy/documentation/demeter2.md

 				Bbb.cxy

 This allows global types to exist and be used.
 This allows global variables as well.
-Practicality and theoretical safety are the main focus of Demeter's Second Laws.
+Practicality and theoretical safety are the main focus of Demeter's Second Law.